brianhigh/research-computing/lab/01/rescomp_lab1.md

 a different format, how can you easily ignore that difference and just look at the differences in numeric variables?
 (Hint: Use `sed` or `cut`.)

-We can do a similar comparison in R using `sqldf`, which allow us to perform SQL queries on data frames.
+We can do a similar comparison in R using `sqldf`, which allows us to perform SQL queries on data frames.
 (SQL is the most common database query language.)

 ```